97 TRS hosts first ‘Talon Challenge’

 |0

-This work, 97 TRS hosts first ‘Talon Challenge’ [Image 6 of 6], by A1C Trenton Jancze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 97 TRS hosts first ‘Talon Challenge’, by A1C Trenton Jancze, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT